Founder and Executive Director

 Emi and Teo met while working together at Spanish camp in Minnesota.
 They fell in love and eventually got married and moved to Chattanooga, TN to be closer to family.
 After a couple of years in their new town, Emi and Teo realized that they never felt so fulfilled in their work as they had during the five summers they spent working at Spanish camp.
 Language camp had a special place in their hearts and they dreamed of opening their own camp.
 They want to bring that kind of learning opportunity to kids and teens in the South.

 In 2017, they shared their dream with Marisol (who had been a camper at that same camp in Minnesota).
 They worked with Marisol to launch Language South and El Pueblo Spanish Camp.
 Their dream came true in the summer of 2018.
 Along with their founding team of counselors, they welcomed the first group of campers to El Pueblo.
 They played, sang, danced, shouted, and had a blast sharing Spanish language and culture.
-Now they look forward to seeing all the new campers, counselors, and other supporters that will be a part of their camp community in 2019 and beyond!
+Now they look forward to seeing all the new and returning campers, counselors, and other supporters that join their camp community each summer!

 Chattanooga School of Language

-When they aren’t working on Language South, Emi and Teo often teach classes at the Chattanooga School of Language.
-CSL has been supportive of Language South from the very beginning.
+The Chattanooga school of Language has been supportive of Language South from the very beginning.
+Emily and Teo have taught classes for them in the past our our organizations have collaborated on a number of events.
+Whether we need a projector, some kind of advice, or encouragement, CSL is always there for us.
 If you live in the Chattanooga area, and you are looking for language classes we highly recommend the Chattanooga School of Language.
 You can find out more about their classes on their website.

 JA Henry Community YMCA

 We really appreciate the support we receive from the YMCA of Metropolitan Chattanooga and from the JA Henry Community YMCA.
 They share their expertise, connections, and other resources with us, while also providing other kinds of help whenever they can.
-Thanks in part to funding from the YMCA, many El Pueblo we will continue to offer tuition assistance to many campers in the summer of 2019.
+Thanks in part to funding from the YMCA, many El Pueblo has been able to offer tuition assistance to many campers each summer.